tom-seddon/imgui/examples/addons_examples/README_FIRST.txt

 							-> ImageButtonWithText and ImageWithZoomAndPan.
 							-> The ImageAnimation struct, that can be used to display animated images or animated buttons from frames in a texture or from a .gif image.
 							-> TreeView (a generic TreeView implementation).
+							-> Other stuff (like an overloaded PlotHistogram, PlotCurve).
+Please see main.cpp.
 -> imguinodegrapheditor:	-> Based on the code posted by Omar, the creator of ImGui.
 -> imguicodeeditor (WIP, UNUSABLE)	this is an attempt to develop a code editor using ImGui only (without direct STL support).
 					However, developing such a control is a huge challange, and I'm not sure when and if it will eventually be functional.